readium/readium-css/readiumCSS/2-defaults/ReadMe.md

 - 1 base stylesheet for all ebooks;
 - 1 default stylesheet for unstyled ebooks;
-- 2 preset themes for night and sepia modes.
+- 1 stylesheet for user highlights and media overlays.

 Only the base stylesheet can be automatically added to HTML files.